mxenabled/maskerade-go/README.md

 Golang Port of https://github.com/mxenabled/maskerade
 * Works for multiple credit card numbers in the same string.
-* Works for account numbers over 7 digits & hyphens long
+* Works for account numbers over 7 digits